MCP Server FAQ

 Where do I report a security issue?

-Per the standard .well-known/security.txt policy at /.well-known/security.txt: open a GitHub issue, or email through the contact form on digitalcalculator.info.
+Per the standard .well-known/security.txt policy at /.well-known/security.txt: email admin@markcolabs.com.

 What is the change policy?

 Patch (v0.2.x) covers bug fixes and methodology updates that don't change the tool surface.
 Minor (v0.x.0) is additive tools or output fields (non-breaking).
 Major (vX.0.0) is tool renames, removed fields, breaking envelope changes.
 Tool renames specifically: when a tool name changes (as happened in v0.2.0), the prior version is npm deprecate-d with a clear migration message.
-See CHANGELOG.md for full version history.
+See the npm version history for all published releases.

 What is the license?

-MIT for the npm package source — see LICENSE in the package (added as a standalone file in v0.2.1; copyright "Markco Labs LLC").
+MIT for the npm package source — the LICENSE file ships in the npm package (added as a standalone file in v0.2.1; copyright "Markco Labs LLC").
 Self-host, modify, redistribute, embed in commercial products — all permitted.
 Attribution to "DigitalCalculator.info" or "Markco Labs LLC" is appreciated for AI/agent quotes but not required.

 What's the difference between the MIT-licensed package and the hosted API?

 Two surfaces, two license documents.
 The npm package source (@markcolabs/mcp) is MIT — you can npm install it, run it over MCP stdio on your own machine, modify it, or deploy your own copy.
-That use is governed only by LICENSE.
+That use is governed only by the MIT LICENSE that ships in the npm package.

 The hosted endpoint at https://mcp.digitalcalculator.info/mcp is a separate Markco Labs–operated service.
-Calls to that URL are additionally governed by LICENSE-API.md (added in v0.2.1) — covering acceptable use (no scraping, no resale of raw output, no sole-authority financial decisions), a 100-req / 5-min per-IP WAFv2 throttle, and a no-warranty disclaimer.
+Calls to that URL are additionally governed by separate hosted-API terms (LICENSE-API.md, added in v0.2.1) — covering acceptable use (no scraping, no resale of raw output, no sole-authority financial decisions), a 100-req / 5-min per-IP WAFv2 throttle, and a no-warranty disclaimer.
 If you self-host the source, LICENSE-API.md does not apply to you.

 Will this stay free?

 Yes for v1.x.
-We may introduce a paid tier later for higher rate limits, custom domain hosting, white-label deployments, or per-customer API keys — but the existing 5-tool surface at the public throttle level will remain free.
-If you're interested in B2B / white-label integration today, see /business/ or contact us through the site.
+We may introduce a paid tier later for higher rate limits, custom domain hosting, white-label deployments, or per-customer API keys — but the existing 13-tool surface at the public throttle level will remain free.
+If you're interested in B2B / white-label integration today, see /business/ or email admin@markcolabs.com.

 Still have questions?